ghc/ghc/docs/users_guide/packages.rst

     By default, GHC will automatically link in the ``base`` and ``rts`` packages.
 This flag disables that behaviour.

-.. ghc-flag:: -this-package-key ⟨pkg-key⟩
+.. ghc-flag:: -this-unit-id ⟨unit-id⟩

-    Tells GHC the the module being compiled forms part of unit ID ⟨pkg-key⟩; internally, these keys are used to determine type equality and linker symbols.
+    Tells GHC the the module being compiled forms part of unit ID ⟨unit-id⟩; internally, these keys are used to determine type equality and linker symbols.
+As of GHC 8.0, unit IDs must consist solely of alphanumeric characters, dashes, underscores and periods.
+GHC reserves the right to interpret other characters in a special way in later releases.

 .. ghc-flag:: -library-name ⟨hash⟩